earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The `FROM DOCKERFILE` command initializes a new build environment, inheriting from an existing Dockerfile.
-This allows the use of previously developed Dockerfiles in Earthly builds.
+This allows the use of Dockerfiles in Earthly builds.

-The `<context-path>` is the host path relative to the current Earthfile, where the Dockerfile build context exists.
+The `<context-path>` is the path where the Dockerfile build context exists.
 It is assumed that a file named `Dockerfile` exists in that directory.
+The context path can be either a path on the host system, or an artifact reference, pointing to a directory containing a `Dockerfile`.

 {% hint style='info' %}
 ##### Note